Muscovy duck: Taxonomy and systematics

 The species was first scientifically described by Carl Linnaeus in his 1758 edition of Systema Naturae as Anas moschata, literally meaning "musk duck".
 It was later transferred to the genus Cairina, making its current binomial name Cairina moschata.
-It is the only species in its genus; one other species formerly included, the white-winged duck, has now been transferred to its own genus, as Asarcornis scutulata.
+It is monotypic, the only species in its genus; one other species formerly included, the white-winged duck, has been transferred to its own genus, as Asarcornis scutulata.
+There are no subspecies.

 The Muscovy duck was formerly placed into the paraphyletic "perching duck" assemblage, but subsequently moved to the dabbling duck subfamily Anatinae.
 Analysis of the mtDNA sequences of the cytochrome b and NADH dehydrogenase subunit 2 genes, however, indicates that it might be closer to the genus Aix and better placed in the subfamily Tadorninae.

-The Muscovy duck is monotypic, with no subspecies; domesticated birds are commonly, but not validly, cited as a "subspecies domestica", though this has no taxonomic standing.

 Biology

 The karyotype of the Muscovy duck is 2n=80, consisting of three pairs of macrochromosomes, 36 pairs of microchromosomes, and a pair of sex chromosomes.
 The two largest macrochromosome pairs are submetacentric, while all other chromosomes are acrocentric or probably telocentric for the smallest microchromosomes.
 The submetacentric chromosomes and the Z (female) chromosome show rather little constitutive heterochromatin (C bands), while the W chromosomes are at least two-thirds heterochromatin.

-Male Muscovy ducks have helical penises that become erect to round 19.23 in s.
+Male Muscovy ducks have helical penises that become erect to round 19.23 in seconds.
 Females have vaginas that coil in the opposite direction that appear to have evolved to limit forced copulation by males.